leahnote01/leahnote01.github.io/index.md

 **May 1st, 2024.**
 I decided to face my weaknesses — not to avoid them, but to rebuild from the ground up.
-Two years into studying data science, I realized that while I could *use* algorithms, I didn’t *understand* them deeply enough.
+Two years into studying data science, I realized that while I could use algorithms, I didn’t understand them deeply enough.
 So instead of feeling overwhelmed, I committed to start over with intention and consistency.

 I made a promise to myself: **one post, every single day.**
 My first goal was simple — to dissect every algorithm, every concept, and rebuild my intuition.
 For a year, I revisited everything I had learned in graduate school and beyond —
-**Statistics, Probability, Linear Algebra, Machine Learning, and Database Systems**,
+**Statistics, Probability, Linear Algebra, Machine Learning, and Database Systems,**
 then expanded into **Deep Learning, Large Language Models (LLMs), and MLOps.**

-During that summer, I spent 100 days immersed in study and reflection.
+During that summer, I spent **100 days immersed** in study and reflection.
 By the start of the next semester, something had changed —
-I no longer struggled with the “how” of technology or coding.
+I no longer struggled with the *“how”* of technology or coding.
 I began to lead team projects as the **technical lead**, translating ideas into working systems.

 That consistency became my foundation.
-By the end of 2024, I had explored **neural networks, transformers, data-centric AI, and conformal prediction**,
+By the end of 2024, I had explored **neural networks, transformers, data-centric AI, and conformal prediction,**
-and by 2025, I moved deeper into **MLOps** — learning how **pipelines, CI/CD, monitoring, and drift detection** make models truly production-ready.
+and by 2025, I moved deeper into **MLOps — learning how pipelines, CI/CD, monitoring, and drift detection** make models truly production-ready.

 What began as rebuilding turned into transformation —
-a journey of learning, building, and scaling as a MLops Engineer.
+a journey of learning, building, and scaling as a **Machine Learning & MLOps Engineer.**

+---

+📘 **Keywords:**
+`Machine Learning` `Deep Learning` `Large Language Models (LLMs)` `MLOps` `Data Engineering`
+`Pipeline Automation` `CI/CD` `Monitoring` `Drift Detection` `Model Deployment`
+`Neural Networks` `Transformers` `Data-Centric AI` `Conformal Prediction`

 🚀 Check out my recent posting and writings! <a href="https://leahnote01.github.io/blog/">Visit My Blog! </a>
 <!-- Remove above link if you don't want to attibute -->